abonello/project-1/README.md

 ## TESTING
 * [Back to top](#milestone-project-1---my-website-as-a-musician)

+### Final check on desktop

+I tested the various scrollings on desktop using Safari v8.0.8, Chrome v68.0.3440.106 and Firefox v62.0.

 ### Manual testing using Chrome.
 Example of testing steps:
 1. css link - set body background color to red.
 Pass (before it was white)